-The Oqus camera system integrates seamlessly with many other systems, including force plates, EMG and eye-trackers, offering endless possibilities for your projects.
-Use our unique automatic labelling solution, AIM, to process the data that you need quickly and efficiently.
+Qualisys camera systems integrates seamlessly with many other systems, including force plates, EMG and eye-trackers, offering endless possibilities for your projects.
+Use our unique automatic labeling solution, AIM, to process the data that you need quickly and efficiently.
 Then export it via c3d, text or Matlab files for further analysis, tailor-made for your needs.

 The results of the analysis can be published on the web, for increased accessibility and easy sharing.
 The web report follows HTML5 standards and works on most standards-compliant browsers and devices.

 The report contains basic parameters as well as more in-depth results in form of plotted time series and tabular data.
 In addition, the report can contain observations, recommendations and training advice from a golf expert.